blueyummie/api-call-via-input-file/README.md

 # Make API calls from an input .yaml file
-This program will prompt user for an input .yaml file path.
-It will then automatically make API requets to every URL in the yaml every 15 seconds until user stops the program with a keyboard inturruption.
-While it's making these API calls, it will calcualte the UP time for each domain and print it to console.
+- This program will prompt user for an input .yaml file.
+It will then automatically make API requets to every unique URL in the yaml every 15 seconds until user stops the program with a keyboard inturruption.
+While it's making these API calls, it will calculate the UP time for each domain and print it to console.
+- "UP" is defined as any call that has <= 500ms response time AND returns a 200-299 http response code.

 # Prerequisites
 Ensure you have the following installed: